This dual credit course is open to students in Grade 11 and Grade 12.

 The dual credit course offers:

-This dual credit course will be delivered exclusively to high schools throughout the West Kootenay-Boundary Region through an online asynchronous course beginning January 30, 2023, and continuing for 15 weeks.
+This dual credit course will be delivered exclusively to high schools throughout the West Kootenay and Boundary regions through an online asynchronous course beginning February 5, 2024, and continuing for 15 weeks.

 The course is programmed for weekly readings and small assignments, and students will have access to virtual regular instructor hours in the early evening on a day to be scheduled.

 Course Description: ADMN 170 Introduction to Business

 Students will develop a business plan based on their own idea or an existing business.

 Introduction to Business is a course that introduces students to the management and operation of businesses, including the principles, concepts, ideas and tools used by managers.
 In addition, the course exposes students to international and local business issues, and to large companies as well as to smaller, entrepreneurial firms.
 This course also introduces students to career exploration and preparation.

 Upon successful completion of this course, you will be able to:

 - Describe foundational business terms, concepts and models of analysis.

 - Conduct a situational analysis for a business to develop a strategic plan.